erwald/midihum/README.md

 ## Acknowledgements

-The model is trained using data from the International Piano-e-Competition.
+The model is trained on 2,579 performances from the International Piano-e-Competition for pianists aged 35 and under.
 The midihum tool is dedicated to those talented young performers.